D-Clara/dynamic_reachy/docs/developer/PID_improvement.md

 First steps
 </span>

 To get started with PIDs, a methode to discovered the impact was done.
-It consiste to done small repetitive mouvement and see shaking and the average of errors to reach the extreme positions.
+It consiste to do small repetitive mouvement and see shaking and the average of errors to reach the extreme positions.
 This is done in pid_motor_test.py with *error*.

 <span style="color: #7ECBB7">
 Problem with the 2 wrist motors